yangbetty2025/Multilevel_Modeling/index.md

 <br>

 # The research question and rationale
-Are Heat Vulnerability Index (HVI) and poor mental health related to the physical health of adults residing in New York City?
-Do those relationships differ depending on the neiborhood? <br>
+Are Heat Vulnerability Index (HVI) and older population related to the physical health of adults residing in New York City?
+Do these relationships differ depending on the neiborhood? <br>

 In light of climate change, some neighborhoods are more vulnerable to extreme heat than others, such as urban areas with high impervious surfaces, less green and shady surfaces, fewer socioeconomic resources, and a larger population that are disproportionately impacted by heat (e.g., older adults, outdoor workers, and those with lower income). <br>